nicklafferty/craftycody/content/crafts/diy-seashell-jars.md

 Once I had all my shells in the jars, I closed up the lids.
 Then, I took the nautical rope and wrapped it around the top twice, got the length of slack I wanted, then cut it so I could tie it into a bow.
 I'm going to redo this part when I move my shells around and try to tie some kind of nautical knot, but I'll have to research how to do it.

-When all the rope, I took one of the little, wooden seashell tags and wrote "South Padre 2022" and glued it onto the rope.
+When all the rope was on, I took one of the little, wooden seashell tags and wrote "South Padre 2022".
+I did use a practice one.
+Sharpie was way too thick, so I used a normal pen.
+Then I glued it onto the rope.
 I used gel super glue, but hot glue might be better.
 The tags were an impromptu item I found at Dollar Tree that fit with the theme perfectly.
 A happy accident.